IBM/db2developerextension-about/docs/the-basics/manual-db2-installation.md

 **Parameters explained:**
 - `--cpu 2`: Allocates 2 CPU cores to the virtual machine
-- `--memory 4`: Allocates 4 GB of RAM (increase to 6 or 8 for better performance)
+- `--memory 4`: Allocates 4 GB of RAM (increase to 6 or 8 GB for better performance)
 - `--disk 60`: Allocates 60 GB of disk space
-- `--vm-type=vz`: Uses Apple's Virtualization.framework for better performance on macOS
+- `--vm-type=vz`: Uses Apple's Virtualization framework for better performance on macOS
 - `--vz-rosetta`: Enables Rosetta 2 for x86_64 emulation on Apple Silicon Macs

 > **Note**: The `--vm-type=vz` and `--vz-rosetta` flags provide better performance and compatibility, especially on Apple Silicon Macs.
 Adjust resource values based on your system capabilities.